fiskmoz/real-time-pokedraw/README.md

 ### Credits

-Color picker is from https://github.com/Simonwep/pickr Credits goes to all authors.
+Color picker is from https://github.com/Simonwep/pickr credit goes to all authors.